 All behavior is communication and therefore there is a purpose for each behavior.
 As a teacher, it is our job to determine this purpose.

 The main way to target sensory behaviors is to see if you can think of an alternative response that is more appropriate.
 Some type of response that in some way meets those same sensory needs.
-Once you identify an alternative response, you need to teach and shape that responses just like with attention and escape behaviors.
+Once you identify an alternative response, you need to teach and shape those responses just like with attention and escape behaviors.
 Provide the student regular and consistent access to the alternative sensory response.
-You want them to be engaging in this behavior over the problem problem behavior.
+You want them to be engaging in this behavior over the problem behavior.

 – Dance Breaks (GoNoodle)